 When [4] is pressed the panel will test the bell output, keypad lights and the communicator for two seconds.
-The panel will also send a System Test Reporting code, if programmed.
-(See 5.8 "Communicator - Reporting Codes" on page 18.)
+The panel will also send a System Test Reporting code, if programmed (see Section 5.8 - "Communicator - Reporting Codes").

 • [5] - Enable DLS (Downloading)